Application of these Terms and Conditions

 10. Force Majeure

-10.1 Neither Party shall be liable for any failure to perform or delay in performance of its obligations hereunder if and in so far as and for so long as such performance is delayed or prevented by the other's acts or omissions, or by circumstances beyond its reasonable control including but not limited to strikes, lockouts, labour disputes of any kind (whether relating to its own employees or others), fire, flood, explosion, natural catastrophe, military operations, blockade, sabotage, revolution, riot, civil commotion, war or civil war whether declared or not, terrorism, adverse weather or prolonged power failure or similar event (each, an "Event of Force Majeure").
+10.1 Neither Party shall be liable for any failure to perform or delay in performance of its obligations under the Agreement hereunder if and in so far as and for so long as such performance is delayed or prevented by the other's acts or omissions, or by circumstances beyond its reasonable control including but not limited to strikes, lockouts, labour disputes of any kind (whether relating to its own employees or others), fire, flood, explosion, natural catastrophe, military operations, blockade, sabotage, revolution, riot, civil commotion, war or civil war whether declared or undeclared not, terrorism, adverse weather or prolonged power failure or similar event (each, an "Event of Force Majeure").

 10.3 In the event that the circumstances constituting Force Majeure continue for an uninterrupted period of ninety (90) days, either party may terminate the Agreement immediately by giving written notice to the other party.